FM-Ahmed/Collection/README.md

 Function that checks if some arbitrary input n is a prime number or not.
 My take on this for fun, and likely not the most efficient.

 ### Example1.py
-3 line example of how the function check_prime.py works.
+Brief example of how the function check_prime.py works.